-For personal email hosting this is perfect (and plenty) for me.
-It might even the best email hosting for a small business team, but I don’t think this would scale well for larger teams.
+That said, for personal email hosting, Hover is perfect (and plenty) for me.
+It might even be the best email hosting option for a small team, but I don’t think this would scale well for larger teams.
 And that brings me to…

 Of course, if you’re a conspiracy theorist, you may not want all of your data eggs in the Google basket. 😉

-There are a number of other paid email service providers (i.e. Yahoo Small Business) as well as some free email hosts (beware – you get what you pay for – if your business depends on email, do not use a free host).
-You can do some Googling (or Binging!) if Hover or Google Apps don’t ring your bell.
+There are a number of other paid email service providers (i.e. Fast Mail or Yahoo Small Business) and some free email hosts (beware – you get what you pay for – if your business depends on email, do not use a free email host).
+You can do some Googling (or Binging!) if Hover or Google Workspace doesn’t ring your bell.

 Whatever your situation, there’s an email hosting solution that’s right for you that does not involve your web host.
 Do yourself a favor and start the move if you haven’t already.

 p.s.
 There are some great discussions in the comments of this post.
-You might like to hear other people’s thoughts on the subject beside mine.
+You might like to hear other people’s thoughts on the subject besides mine.